Book: To Kill A Mockingbird

 Scout’s curiosity, her innocence brings fun to the book.
 I laughed at reading her innocent yet sarcastic exposition in the book.

 The book has raised the issue of racial discrimination.
-Set in 1930 this book brings to us not only the reality of that time, but reality of present time too.
-Where we still discriminate people on the basis of color, caste, class or be it gender.
+Set in 1930 this book brings to us not only the reality of that time but the reality of present time too.
+Where we still discriminate people on the basis of color, caste, class or be it a gender.
 A bitter truth of society brought in this book through the young eyes of Scout.

 Recommendations: I will suggest this book to every novel reader.
 Definitely a book worth reading.